njdjyxz/cse15l-lab-reports/Lab Report 1.md

 ```
 Hello.java  messages  README
 ```

-1. The working directory here is "lecture1".
-When I run `ls` in the command, it simply shows all the files and folders in "lecture1".
+* The working directory here is "lecture1".
+* When I run `ls` in the command, it simply shows all the files and folders in "lecture1".
 I get this output because `ls` lists all the files and folders in the current working directory when I put no argument after it.
-Thus, it is not an error.
+* Thus, it is not an error.

+___
+# ls with a path to a directory

 input:
 ```